confluentinc/ksql/docs/installation/server-config/security.rst

     By default, KSQL will attempt to create any repartition or changelog topics that do not exist.
 To allow this, the authenticated
     KSQL user requires ``CREATE`` permissions on the ``CLUSTER`` resource type.
 Alternatively, you can create topics manually before running KSQL.
-To determine the list of output topics and their required configuration, (partition count, replication factor, retention policy, etc), you can run KSQL on a Kafka cluster with no, or open, ACLs first.
+To determine the list of output topics and their required configuration, (partition count, replication factor, retention policy, etc), you can run initially run KSQL on a Kafka cluster with none or open ACLs first.

     All changelog and repartition topics are prefixed with ``confluent-ksql-<ksql-service-id>`` where ``ksql.service.id`` defaults to
     ``default_``, (for more information, see :ref:`ksql-service-id`), and postfixed with either ``-changelog`` or ``-repartition``,